Plan Your Perfect Day in Nashville

 Germantown

 Germantown is named after the European immigrants who first settled here.
 Today, it's a walkable neighborhood with 5-6 restaurants within a 5-minute walk of each other.
-It's also extremely dog friendly.
-In addition, Germantown is where the Tennessee State Museum and Bicentennial Capital Mall are located.
+It's also extremely dog-friendly.
+In addition, the Tennessee State Museum and Bicentennial Capital Mall are located in Germantown.
 You'll also find local boutiques and many critically acclaimed restaurants.

 Midtown